Wash and peel the pearl onions.

 Add salt to the onions and stir fry the onions for another 4 to 5 minutes until the onions are softened and lightly browned on sides.

-Add the cooked tapioca to the same large pan with pearl onions, stir everything well.
+To prepare the dish, add the cooked yuca to the same large pan with pearl onions, stir everything well.
 You can gently mash the tapioca using a spoon or spatula at this point just enough according to the consistency you prefer.

 Add the coconut mixture to the pan, add the turmeric powder and red chili powder to the pan and stir well to combine.